swarnadeepsaha/lightship/.README/README.md

 /**
  * @property detectKubernetes Run Lightship in local mode when Kubernetes is not detected.
 Default: true.
  * @property gracefulShutdownTimeout A number of milliseconds before forcefull termination if process does not gracefully exit.
 The timer starts when `lightship.shutdown()` is called.
-This includes the time allowed to live beacons.
-Default: 30000.
+This includes the time allowed to live beacons and shutdown handlers.
+Default: 60000.
  * @property port The port on which the Lightship service listens.
 This port must be different than your main service port, if any.
 The default port is 9000.
-The default can be overwritten using LIGHTSHIP_PORT environment variable.
+ * @property healthProbeEndpoint Endpoint describes the current heath state of the service.
+The default is `/health`.
+ * @property livenessProbeEndpoint Endpoint describes the current liveness state of the service.
+The default is `/live`.
+ * @property readinessProbeEndpoint Endpoint describes the current readiness state of the service.
+The default is `/ready`.
  * @property shutdownDelay Delays the shutdown handler by X milliseconds.
 This value should match `readinessProbe.periodSeconds`.
 Default 5000.
  * @property shutdownHandlerTimeout A number of milliseconds before forcefull termination if shutdown handlers do not complete.
 The timer starts when the first shutdown handler is called.
 Default: 5000.
  * @property signals An a array of [signal events]{@link https://nodejs.org/api/process.html#process_signal_events}.
 Default: [SIGTERM].